Graduate, Professional, and Medical Education Students with Disabilities

 I received accommodations in my undergraduate program, do I qualify for the same type of accommodations as I did in my prior program/school?

 Not necessarily.
 History of accommodations may guide us in identifying what has worked in different environments; however, because graduate school is different, it is possible that new accommodations will be identified and approved, while other may not.
 Accommodations are approved on a case-by-case basis.

 I'm not sure if I want to register for accommodations at this level.
 Can I talk to someone outside my academic department about this?

 YES!
 You may schedule an appointment with SDRC to consult about your options, learn more about what types of accommodations may be available for you, and the process to access them.
 For minor questions, you may email email@example.com.
 To schedule an appointment with our office, please call (951) 827-3861.
 Please complete the online pre-registration by following the steps on the Apply for Accommodations webpage prior to your appointment.
 Please make sure to provide completed UCR Certificate of Disability or disability documentation consistent with the UCR documentation guidelines when requesting accommodations.

 When should I reach out to SDRC if I think I am going to need accommodations?

 As you as possible.
 Due to the nature of graduate/professional education, some accommodations may require months of preparation, while others can be coordinated in under a week.

-Can I get accommodations for qualifying exams/comprehensive exams/high-stakes exams?
+Can I get accommodations for high stakes exams, such as step exams, qualifying exams/comprehensive exams?

 YES.
 However, depending on the nature of exam and where it is coming from, some exams can take months to coordinate.
-To discuss information or request to take these types of exams with accommodations, please email firstname.lastname@example.org for guidance.
-The R'Ability exam schedule module is not available for qualifying/comprehensive exams.
+To discuss information or request accommodations on qualifying/comprehensive exams, please email firstname.lastname@example.org.
+Email should include the program/department and the faculty in charge of this exam.